 October 10th, 2018|

-LOS ANGELES, Calif. – A California couple has filed a class action lawsuit against General Motors (GM) claiming the company knowingly installed defective braking systems in thousands of Chevrolet, Cadillac and GMC Trucks and SUVs and failed to inform consumers of the dangers posed by the faulty systems.
+LOS ANGELES, Calif. – A California couple has filed a class action lawsuit against General Motors (GM) claiming the company knowingly installed defective braking systems in thousands of Chevrolet, Cadillac, and GMC trucks and SUVs and failed to inform consumers of the dangers.